skfmn/EZPoll/poll/README.md

 Change Log:

-V 1.0 - Basic version with only one poll and little else.
+V 1.0 - Basic version with only one poll and little else:
 * .1
   * .5 - Buch of stuff was changed including a new look and multiple Polls.

-V 2.0 - New look
+V 2.0 - New look:
 * .1 Implemented jQuery tabs and Fancybox plugin.

-V 3.0 - Completely re-written code
+V 3.0 - Completely re-written code:
 * .1 New look.
 * .2 Modified to allow voters to change vote.
 * .3 Added ability to add more options on the edit page.

-V 4.0 - Completely re-written code...again
+V 4.0 - Completely re-written code...again:
-        *New look.
+* New look.
-        *Added Admins page.
+* Added Admins page.
-	*Added settings page.
+* Added settings page.